 “It was very interesting for me also to address the teenager’s attitude and lack of empathy and knowledge.”
 Frost says that when she shared insights with the teenager into what it is really like to live with anaphylaxis risk, “it was shocking to her.”

 “Nanny Jo,” as she’s known, first garnered acclaim on the hit reality TV show “Supernanny,” which she starred in until 2010.
 She’s since authored six parenting books and produced another family television program.
-Frost has also become a vocal advocate for those with food allergies, serving first as a national ambassador for the not-for-profit FARE, and now as a spokesperson for the FAACT organization.
+Frost has also become a vocal advocate for those with food allergies, serving first as a national ambassador for the not-for-profit FARE, and later as a spokesperson for the FAACT organization.

 “Jo Frost: Nanny on Tour,” sees Frost branching out into a new reality TV format.
 While still assisting individual families, she’s also offering expertise to extended family, including grandparents or aunties or other relatives living under the same roof, sometimes because of financial hardships.
 “All of those people have their own personalities, and their own dynamic within the family structure,” says Frost.
 On camera, she then sets about resolving the tensions that are straining the familial bonds.

 And beyond the individuals viewers will see up close, Frost is taking her skills out to the broader community, and holding townhall meetings on parenting issues, too.
 “In Georgia right now, I’m about to go into a major town square and help everybody in the surrounding community with their questions.”

 Wondering how this well-known nanny is “touring” across America?
 She and her crew have a big bus that serves as a rolling mobile office, where families can come aboard for advice, sometimes toting along cellphone videos of at-home meltdowns for her review.
 Frost is plainly passionate about domestic concerns: “What I would like to see, as I travel around this country, is the importance of us understanding and making it a priority to support families,” she says.